Boreas618/boreas618.github.io/posts/monitor.md

 # Monitors, Condition Variables and Three Semantics

 Semaphores and locks are powerful synchronization primitives that can help prevent race conditions to some extent.
 However, the use of these primitives is subtle and complex.
-Even slight mistakes can lead to serious concurrency issues[^1].
+Even slight mistakes can lead to serious concurrency issues [1].
 For example, consider the following code:

 ```c
 sem_t empty;